dmhenaopa/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

+## :pencil2: Processes and signals
+This folder contains some useful scripts with basis Shell commands.
+Use of commands to obtain the process identification number PID
 A short description of each script or file in project:
 + 0-what-is-my-pid: A Bash script that displays its own PID.
 + 1-list_your_processes: A Bash script that displays a list of currently running processes.
 Show all processes, for all users, including those which might not have a TTY.
 Display in a user-oriented format.
 Show process hierarchy.